 1. Choose the Best Web Hosting Based on Your Needs

 - The first one is Speed.
-No matter what plan of which hosting provider you opt for, you must go for one that enables your website to load fast.
+No matter what plan or which hosting provider you opt for, you must go for one that enables your website to load fast.

 - The next one is Support.
 While you are researching on plans and features of different host providers, look out for available support channels – such as live chat, email, or phone – each of these companies offers.
 Also, take a look at their support hours.
 Some companies offer 24/7 customer support, while many are available on business hours only.

 - Then comes the Security.
 The SSL certificate pops up first when we talk about security, and nowadays, it is a must.
 Some hosting providers don’t offer free SSL yet, but a lot of them have been getting on the bandwagon.
 But security goes a lot further than this.
-Are they taking proactive measures to prevent and block brute-force attacks on your website scanning for vulnerabilities?
-You must need to take this into account before you choose a plan.
-Also, if your site gets hacked and full of junks, is your website host ready to clear that out for you?
-Sadly, most web hosts actually don’t, but there are certain ones that are more than happy to clean your website out for you for a little extra money.
+Are they taking proactive measures to prevent and block brute-force attacks on your website, scanning for vulnerabilities?
+You need to take this into account before you choose a plan.
+Also, if your site gets hacked and is full of junk, is your website host ready to clear that out for you?
+Sadly, most web hosts don’t, but certain ones are more than happy to clean your website out for you for a little extra money.

 2. Install WordPress Cache Plugins